I know what you’re probably thinking: how can I get great results from only working out two days per week?

 I know, because it’s happened to me.
 All of a sudden I didn’t enjoy strength training; all because I never scaled back when I should have.

 So if you’re not as enthusiastic about your workouts right now, try the two day per week program.
-Chances are good you’ll start enjoying, and looking forward to, your workouts once again.
+Chances are you’ll start enjoying, and looking forward to, your workouts once again.

 But instead of abandoning a fitness regimen all together, you would do well to scale your training back to two days per week.